x-ji/command_processor/README.md

 - The `CommandProcessor.TaskController` module is responsible for interfacing with the outside request.
   - It accepts the JSON input and ask `CommandProcessor.Task` module to process it.
     - If any error occurred, it will return a `400` status code.
-    - If the output is successfully produced, it will return encode and return the output in the appropriate format.
+    - If the output is successfully produced, it will encode and return the output in the appropriate format.

 ## Discussion